Foussy/portfolio/index.md

 This is not a big OOP project and the GUI is very basic but it is definetely one that I enjoyed a lot because I had very few knowledge of what should be done, and I started sketching from scratch how I should automate stuff, browsing documentations, tinkering a way to get things done.
 This is why I wanted to add it to the list.

-The funny thing is that because I obviously broke some in-game rules, my account has been banned and I am no longer using this script.
-I guess I deserved it.

 ---

 # Project 5 : Fluid Dynamics